-Which is not to say that these galleries are not worth seeing.
+Which is not to say that these galleries aren’t worth seeing.
 In Gallery 23 (to the side of Gallery 22), for example, you’ll find 17th century clocks and scientific instruments from the collection of Archduke Leopold Wilhelm.
-His nephew, Emperor Leopold 1, was a big fan of ivory, as you can tell in Gallery 20.
+His nephew, Emperor Leopold I, was a big fan of ivory, as you can tell in Gallery 20.

-N.B.
-Leopold was, of course, nowhere to be seen at the Battle of Vienna, having fled to Passau well before the first scimitar was pointed at the Vienna city walls.
-But I’m sure he was there in spirit.
+Leopold was, of course, nowhere to be seen at the Siege of Vienna, having fled well before the first scimitar was pointed at the Vienna city walls.
+(But I’m sure he was there in spirit.)

-Highlight: I loved the detailed ivory and cedar reliefs by Ignaz Elhafen from the late 1600s and early 1700s (see the battle of Amazons, for example, with its mindblowing detail) and the ivory reliefs by Johann Ignaz Bendl, who also contributed to the famous plague column in Vienna’s centre.
+I loved the detailed ivory and cedar reliefs by Ignaz Elhafen from the late 1600s and early 1700s (see the battle of Amazons, for example, with its mind-blowing detail) and the ivory reliefs by Johann Ignaz Bendl, who also contributed to the famous plague column in Vienna’s city centre.

 The last gallery in the Kunstkammer is 19, itself designed to impress visiting dignitaries with its ceiling painting by Julius Victor Berger.
-You’ll find the ancestor of your smartphone’s calculator app here: a 1727 calculating machine by Anton Braun (one of the world’s earliest).
+You’re pretty much done.

-And if a few hundred years of art, politics, history, science and coconuts haven’t tired you out, it’s time to move on to the KHM’s other collections.
+And if a few hundred years of art, politics, history, science and coconuts haven’t tired you out, it’s time to move on to the Kunsthistorisches Museum’s other collections.